Whether you are writing an article, a research paper, or a novel, you need to develop ideas and connect them in an orderly fashion.

 Its plot arc and methods templates are outstanding features.
 It has a character profile template that helps you create well-rounded and relatable fictional characters.

-Nobody wants a dull character, and Workflowy outlines everything you need to fill to make what your readers want.
+Nobody wants a dull character, and Workflowy outlines everything you need to fill in to make what your readers want.

 While all of this gives you a lot to work with, this platform has still a lot to offer.
 It allows you to map out how events unfold in your story in any order.
 You can always re-arrange the sequence later until you settle on the most sensible flow of the story.